Email Frequently Asked Questions

 - First, save the email to Drive as a PDF by opening the email and selecting print from the email window.
 You can then easily attach the File to your new email as a Google Drive Attachment.

-- Labels, (previously known as "folders" in Outlook), are a powerful tool for organizing your emails.
+- Labels, (known as "folders" in Outlook), are a powerful tool for organizing your emails.
 With Google Mail you can put any message into any number of user created labels (folders).

 - Google Mail labels can be created, deleted, hidden, and color-coded as seen in our videos about Labels and Filters in our Email Upgrade YouTube Playlist.